tbroyer/blog.ltgt.net/_posts/2015-03-01-most-build-tools-misuse-javac.md

-still tries to somehow match `.java` and `.class` files to each others, which [won't work for `package-info.java`][MCOMPILER-205] classes, that don't always generate a `package-info.class` by default. maven-compiler-plugin should use `-Xpkginfo:always`, but it only works starting with Java 7, and Maven has committed to support very old JDKs…
+still tries to somehow match `.java` and `.class` files to each others, which [won't work for `package-info.java`][MCOMPILER-205] classes, that don't always generate a `package-info.class` by default. maven-compiler-plugin should use `-⁠Xpkginfo:always`, but it only works starting with Java 7, and Maven has committed to support very old JDKs…

 [causes issues]: https://cwiki.apache.org/confluence/display/MAVEN/Incremental+Builds